 You see, before StoryWeaver, I realized that all the other programs out there were concerned with having the author work out the order of events and their meanings in his or her story.
 But there really wasn't anything that helped the author know what to do next in his or her own creative process!

 The departure, then, is that StoryWeaver presents a series of 175 questions that move the AUTHOR one step closer to a completed story.
 Each step deals with the WHOLE store.
-You work out a few details, work them into a brief synopsis, then add more details and re-
+You work out a few details, work them into a brief synopsis, then add more details and re-write the synopsis.
+The StoryWeaver path is a series of re-writes, developing a bit more of your story and then blending it into the already written work, making it stronger, richer, better.

 This final treatment is a descriptive narrative that relates the story in a conversational way.
 Everything is there, but not yet ratcheted up for style.
-So by the time you finish StoryWeaver's path, the only thing left to do is re-
+So by the time you finish StoryWeaver's path, the only thing left to do is re-word your treatment to make the words sing, limited only by your ability as a storyteller.

 For example, StoryWeaver's final treatment might read, in part: